hippich/Faucet/README.md

     sqlite3 faucet.db < schema.sql

 ### Configuration

 Copy supplied sample config file faucet_sample.conf to faucet.conf and edit it.
 Make sure to include correct login/password to bitcoind, keys for reCaptcha and AddThis.

+You will need to specify full path to SQLite3 DB file.
+(Or you might want to configure it to use MySQL/PostgreSql DB)

+Also for Facebook authentication you will need to register new application at http://www.facebook.com/developers/ and use obtained application and secret IDs in this config file.

 ### Run development server